maria-antoniak/power-frames/README.md

 # power-frames

-This project contains functions and example usage of a lexicon of power and agency frames.
+This respository contains functions and example usage of a lexicon of power and agency frames.

 Download the lexicon and learn more about the original project here:
 [https://maartensap.com/connotation-frames/](https://maartensap.com/connotation-frames/)